CmrCrabs/battle-boats/Documentation/Documentation.typ

 16. this menu will allow the player to either continue the game, read the instructions or save and exit the game.
 17. as in the main menu, if the instructions option is selected the program will display the "Instructions.txt" file located in ./Documentation/ to the player
 18. the player may then exit the instructions by pressing escape, returning to the menu.
+19. the game will be able to be controlled via either the arrow, or WASD Keys, as detailed in the instructions

 = Planning
 #figure(